 In patients who are able to walk, bracing is not recommended, as it can make them more likely to lose their balance while walking and fall – especially patients who have muscle weakness or an unsteady gait.

 The decision to proceed with surgery depends on several factors, such as the curve, the nature of the condition, the age of the patient, ambulatory status, and how much their condition affects their ability to function normally.
 The doctors will consider many other options, especially with patients who are non-communicative.

 Should your child require surgery to correct this condition, the expert surgeons and caregivers at our practice can provide the care and attention they deserve.
 Drs.
 Richard Hostin, Kathryn Wiesman, and Shyam Kishan have been treating children and adolescents for more than 12 years.

 This is the most common surgical procedure used to treat neuromuscular scoliosis.
 The surgeons use metal rods, screws, etc. to fuse together two or more vertebrae to stabilize the spine.
 This procedure will also straighten out the curve.

-In patients who are still quite young and growing rapidly, the treatment team may opt to use growing rods that can be changed every few months as the child grows.
-This allows the spine to continue growing while the rods stabilize it, but it is a temporary solution, and a spinal fusion procedure may be required later in life if the curve continues to progress.
+In patients who are still quite young and growing rapidly, the treatment team may opt to use growing rods that facilitate changing every few months as the child grows.
+This allows the spine to continue growing while the rods stabilize it, but it is a temporary solution, and a spinal fusion procedure may become necessary later in life if the curve continues to progress.

 If you or your loved one is suffering from scoliosis, there is hope.
 We can help.
 Call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.